GMOD/jbrowse/docs/site/faq.md

 -   The "Use XS" option is a RNA-seq specific flag that aligners output which detects the strand that a read came from according to canonical splice site.
-Enable in config using useXS: true
+Enable in config using useXS: true.
+    Note also since 1.16.9 this works with standard TS tag.
+The useTS tag applies to the lower case `ts` tag from minimap2
 -   The "Use reversed template" option is flag normally used for "stranded paired-end RNA-seq" data  and it will make both reads in a pair look like they are in the same direction, so for example, reads